dyne/W3C-DID/docs/specification.md

 ## Abstract

 The first focus for the Dyne.org's DID method was to register [Zenswarm Oracles](https://github.com/dyne/zenswarm) identities, in a way that is both machine and human readable.
-We have introduced some classes and properties to cover all the public keys that we are using inside the DID document, including also a post quantum public key.
+We have introduced some new classes and properties to cover all the public keys that we are using inside the DID document, including also a **post quantum** public key.
 The DID and the DID Document are produced and resolved by our [Controller](https://did.dyne.org/docs/), who also notarizes the DID Document on [fabchain.net](https://www.fabchain.net/).

 For the moment only Zenswarm Oracles, through a dedicated procedure, can posses a Dyne.org's DID.
-This thing will change in the following months, and this document will be updated with the changes.
+This will change in the following months, and this document will be updated with the changes.

 ### State of the document